What is van insurance? A complete UK guide

 Separate to van insurance.
 Covers the goods being carried, not the vehicle.
 Required by most commercial courier operators and any business transporting stock or customers’ property.
 Usually bought alongside the van policy as an extension or standalone product.

 Van insurance is rated on a combination of vehicle, driver, and use factors.
-Understanding the main drivers of cost helps you buy the right cover at the right price, and avoid paying for things you do not need.
+Understanding the main drivers of cost helps you buy the right cover at the right price, and avoid paying for things you don’t need.

 |---|---|---|